 New Mexico is one of my favorite states because of its natural beauty, Native American history, and rich, earthy tones.
 There are so many beautiful places in New Mexico that you’ll fall in love with.

 Through research and personal experience, I’ve created a bucket list-worthy list of the prettiest spots in New Mexico.
 And let me tell you- there’s a reason this state is called the Land of Enchantment!

-As you scroll through these photos and reach about the locations, don’t be surprised if you fall in love with New Mexico like I did! 😉
+As you scroll through these photos of New Mexico nature spots and hidden gems, don’t be surprised if you fall in love with New Mexico as I did!

 Without further ado, here are the 35 locations I deem to be the most beautiful places in New Mexico!